inceptivco/ToyForge/sdk/PUBLISHING.md

-# Publishing Guide for @characterforge/sdk
+# Publishing Guide for characterforge

 This guide walks you through publishing the CharacterForge SDK to npm.